seenbeen/SeenBloons-Tower-Defense/README.md

 ## Building and Running
 Requirements: Min.
 JDK 7 installed
-0) Clone or somehow get ahold of the repo.
 1) Run `build.sh` - This will generate a build folder with the compiled `.class` files.
 2) Run `run.sh` - This assumes that the project has been succesfully built and will run the game.
 3) Getting Started: Click and drag an affordable Tower from the right onto the map; Press GO!